gagolews/genieclust/README.rst

 Installation
 ============

+    *This package is in its alpha-stage (development is Linux-only).*

 The package requires Python 3.6+ together with ``cython`` as well as ``numpy``, ``scipy``, ``matplotlib``, and ``sklearn``.

+@TODO: Windows builds

+@TODO: OS X builds

 Via ``pip`` - see `PyPI <https://pypi.org/project/genieclust/>`_: